Inflation bites: How rising food costs affect nutrition and health - NewsBreak

 As a result of inflation, the cost of food continues to soar, with data from Statistics Canada reporting the latest price changes of foods purchased from groceries stores and restaurants.

-In September, Canada experienced its largest yearly increase in foods purchased from grocery stores or restaurants (10.3 per cent).
-Prices for food rose slightly less in October (10 per cent), but remain elevated , with November’s increase coming in at 6.8 per cent.
+In September, Canada experienced its largest yearly increase in foods purchased from grocery stores or restaurants (10.3%).
+Prices for food rose slightly less in October (10%) but remain elevated, with November's increase coming in at 6.8%.

 Canada's recent lettuce shortage has resulted in price hikes for romaine and iceberg lettuce, with many grocery stores posting signs about the shortage and imposing purchase quantity limits, while restaurants have modified their offerings and altered their menus.